filipondios/object-reconstruction/README.md

 | 64                 | 0.1205    | 1.5968   | 262144        | 22174          | 8.4587    |
 | 96                 | 0.3580    | 3.5413   | 884736        | 70784          | 8.0006    |
 | 128                | 0.4710    | 6.1159   | 2097152       | 167112         | 7.9685    |

-> [!NOTE]
-> The optimization in v1.1.0 yielded even more dramatic results for the M.R function: execution time got a 99.98% reduction in processing time, achieving a massive 4,966x speedup.
-I don't mention here the I.R funcion because its a memory allocation operation and there is no improvement.
-Again, you can see the upgrades in the [CHANGELOG.md](docs/CHANGELOG.md) file.

 ## Project Structure